mkudija/mkudija.github.io/reading-notes/_md/2021-07-03-Faith and the Future.md

 `Notes Started: 2021-07-03`

+## Faith and Knowledge
+- Auguste Compte: "man can live without God, but he cannot live without religion" (14)
+- “The days in which we live are very much characterized by a yearning for faith: the world of planned economy, of research, of exact calculation and experiment is quite obviously not enough to satisfy people.”
+(25-26)
+- [[Scientism]]: "The renunciation of truth itself and a reliance upon what is verifiable and upon the correctness of methods are typical of the modern natural scientific outlook.
+Man now operates only within his own shell...it has made him the prisoner of his own methods, of himself."
+(27)
+- "Christian faith is not: I believe something, but I believe *you*."
+(30)
+- we don’t need to know everything, faith is trust in Christ (33)

+## Faith and Existence
+- Faith cannot be represented abstractly, but only viewed through the lives of the saints (36)
+- "Faith is essentially related to the future, it is a promise" (42)
+- "Just as God comes to men only through men, so men come to one another only through God" (44)
+- "Man has been made so that he cannot live without a future."
+(49)
+- Faith in Christ is a continuation of the faith of Abraham (culminates on 52)
+- “Faith in the risen Christ, in the God who gives life beyond death, creates responsibility, gives substance to the present, because it then falls under the measure of the eternal.”
+(55)
+- We need a future beyond death but we also can’t bear the thought: we need Christ’s forgiveness (59)
+- This leaves us with a description of **[[Faith]]**: **"It is not a system of semi-knowledge, but an existential decision—it is life in terms of the future that God grants us, even beyond the frontier of death.
+This is the attitude and orientation that gives life its weights and measures, its ordinances, and its very freedom.
+Certainly a life lived by faith resembles more an expedition up a mountain than a quiet evening spent reading in front of the fire; but anyone who embarks upon this expedition knows and experiences more and more that the adventure to which it invites us is worthwhile."** (60)

+## Faith and Philosophy
+- The challenge for faith is that “philosophy no longer exists—only philosophies” (62)
+- Ratziner gives a history of modern theology through Schleiermacher (63), Barth (67)
+- "There is no longer a common philosophical certainty, unless it be the certainty, shared by all modern philosophies, that there is no certainty beyond the sphere of the exact sciences (73, c.f. *[[2020-11-18-After Virtue#Ch 1 - A Disquieting Suggestion|After Virtue]]*)
+- The distraction of modern philosophy as a symptom of the attempt to be exact like the physical sciences (75)
+- Marx: man creates truth (77)
+- "Philosophical thought...will always have something to do with faith."
+(83)

+## The Future of the World Through the Hope of Men
+- "The road to the moon is easier to find than the road to man himself", i.e. the human is more challenging than the technical (94)

 ## What Will the Future Church Look Like?
 - [[Forecasting]]: "What Saint Augustine said is still true: may is an abyss; what will rise out of these depths no one can see in advance."
 (102)